lbl-srg/ctrl-flow-dev/server/README.md

 1. Install Docker on your machine.
 1. Copy the `.env.example` file and name it `.env`.
 In the newly created file, change the value of `NODE_ENV` to be `development`.
 1. Run `npm install` to install NPM dependencies.
-1. Run `npm run docker:start` to start the application in Docker.
-The container outputs logs from the development server in the terminal.
+1. Run `npm run docker:start` to start the Node application in Docker.
+If you haven't built the Docker image before, this might take several minutes.
+Once the image is ready, the container outputs logs from the development server in the terminal.
 The container is set up to add a couple of crucial dependencies to the environment for the service to work properly:

    - Modelica dependencies.
    - Pandoc CLI.